SAP-archive/cloud-maven-plugin/README.md

 	[echo] ---------------
 	[echo]
-	[echo] You could use the NWCloud-Maven-Plugin now to deploy your [echo] app to SAP NetWeaver Cloud, or test it on a local instance.
+	[echo] You could use the NWCloud-Maven-Plugin now to deploy your [echo] app to SAP HANA Cloud, or test it on a local instance.
 	[echo]
 	[echo] To use the NWCloud-Maven-Plugin, type
 	[echo]